NINAnor/snowscooter_detector/README.md

-<h1 align="center"> :snowflake: SnowScooterDetector **THIS REPOSITORY IS DEPRECATED.
-IF YOU WANT TO RUN THE SNOWMOBILE MODEL ON YOUR DATA PLEASE REFER TO THE FOLLOWING REPO: https://github.com/NINAnor/snowmobile_analyzer** </h1>
+<h1 align="center"> :snowflake: SnowScooterDetector - THIS REPOSITORY IS DEPRECATED.
+IF YOU WANT TO RUN THE SNOWMOBILE MODEL ON YOUR DATA PLEASE REFER TO THE FOLLOWING REPO: https://github.com/NINAnor/snowmobile_analyzer </h1>

 ![CC BY-NC-SA 4.0][license-badge]
 ![Supported OS][os-badge]